18 January 2022

 Some of the biggest killers and health concerns in the UK today – cancers, diabetes, high blood pressure – are hugely impacted by lifestyle factors.
 These are also the conditions that can have the biggest impact on an employee’s working life.
 For employers, the challenge is engaging the non-engaged.
 Encouraging those who do not already lead healthy lifestyles to connect, get involved, and make positive changes.

-Debra Clark, Head of Specialist Consulting at Towergate Health & Protection, says: “Preaching to the converted and getting employees who are already interested in their health and wellbeing is not a difficult task for employers.
+Debra Clark, Head of Specialist Consulting at Towergate Employee Benefits, says: “Preaching to the converted and getting employees who are already interested in their health and wellbeing is not a difficult task for employers.
 The challenge is how to engage the non-engaged – the employees who are less invested in the support that employers offer.
 It’s crucial that employers look at how to do this when building their plans for the upcoming year if they really want to ensure all their staff are supported.”

 Ask employees what they would like